franciscop/react-test/Contributing.md

 ## New methods

 There are currently some new methods [suggested in the issues](https://github.com/franciscop/react-test/labels/good%20first%20issue).
 Please contribute to any of those, on a first come first served basis.

+Every method is inside a single folder, and this folder contains 3 files:

+- `index.js`: the implementation of the method.
+- `test.js`: the javascript tests that will run with `npm start` and `npm test`.
+- `readme.md`: the documentation of the method including intro, parameters, examples, etc.

 To allow for more people to get started as contributors, please limit your contributions to **2 methods** (one per Pull Request).
 If you want more, please feel free to open an issue and I can give some slightly more difficult tasks.